chazeprasad/slate/source/includes/api/sector/_delete.md

 }
 ```

-This endpoint retrieves a specific Sectors.
+This endpoint deletes a specific Sectors.

 ### HTTP Request